needle-mirror/com.unity.entities/Documentation~/transforms-custom.md

 The above example modifies the built-in `LocalTransform` in the following ways:

 * Adds the `[WriteGroup(typeof(LocalToWorld))]` attribute.
 * Reduces the `Position` field from a `float3` to a `float2`.
-This is because in the 2D sample, entities should only move along the XY plane.
+This is because in the 2D sample, entities only move along the XY plane.
-* Reduces the `Rotation` field to a `float` that represents the number of degrees around the z-axis.
+* Reduces the `Rotation` field to a `float` that represents the number of degrees of rotation around the z-axis.
 The built-in transform system's `Rotation` property is a quaternion that represents a rotation in 3D space.
 * Removed all methods apart from `ToMatrix` and `ToString`.
 The `ToMatrix` method has been modified to work in 2D.
 The other methods aren't needed for the custom 2D transform system.

 > [!NOTE]
 > `LocalTransform2D` is in the global namespace.
-In the sample project it's in a `TransformSystem2D` namespace to ensure that it doesn't interfere with the other samples in the same project.
+In the above linked sample project it's in a sub-namespace to ensure that it doesn't interfere with the other samples in the same project.
 Both options work as long as all the files of the custom transform system are within the same namespace.

 ### Create an authoring component